Pierre-Marie Pelé, owner of Meteor-Center

 helping excavating a nice iron meteorite.

 Now, I’m happy to offer one of the biggest catalog of meteorites through this website.
-I have over 1000 customers, including meteorite collectors – beginners or experts – and some of most important museums and laboratories in the world (eg. National history Museum of Paris, British Museum, University of Washington (Seattle), CEREGE (Aix-en-Provence).
+I have over 1000 customers, including meteorite collectors – beginners or experts – and some of the most important museums and laboratories in the world (eg. National history Museum of Paris, British Museum, University of Washington (Seattle), CEREGE (Aix-en-Provence).

-I’m also a member of the Meteoritical Society.
+I’m a member of the International Meteorite Collectors Association and also a member of the Meteoritical Society.

 And I’m also the lucky “owner” of an asteroid with my name : https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=218268